-Note the agreement of Coles' wake law even for $\beta \neq$ constant.
-Bl's is quite good.
+Note the agreement of Coles' wake law even for $\beta \neq \beta$

 We see that the behavior in the outer layer is more complex than that of the inner layer due to pressure gradient effects.
 In general, the above velocity profile correlations are extremely valuable both in providing physical insight and in providing approximate solutions for simple wall bounded geometries: pipe, channel flow and flat plate boundary layer.
-Furthermore, such correlations have been extended using additional parameters to provide velocity formulas for use with integral methods for solving the BL equations for arbitrary p_x .
+Furthermore, such correlations have been extended using additional parameters to provide velocity formulas for use with integral methods for solving the boundary layer equations for arbitrary p_x.